fakenos/fakenos/README.md

 **Windows 10**

-Press Windows Key, type 'Manage Optional Features`.
+Press Windows Key, type `Manage Optional Features`.
 If OpenSSH Client & Server is in the list, you're all set.
 If either is not, click on "Add a feature" and search for `OpenSSH`, click on them to install.
 Next, open cmd as administrator.
 Enter the command `ssh-keygen` and follow the on screen prompts.
 The location of the key will be displayed.
 Supply displayed path as `ssh_key_file` argument to FakeNOS